-Key differences between 2D and 3D animation: techniques, styles, and factors to consider when choosing the best option
+Key differences between 2D and 3D animation: techniques, styles and factors to choose the best option

 Main differences between 2D and 3D animation

-In contrast, the 3D animation It adds depth, using three-dimensional models that offer realism and visual detail.
+In contrast, the 3d animation add depth, using three-dimensional models that offer realism and visual detail.

 Perception of depth and dimension

-2D animation presents a two-dimensional space without depth, giving a flat but expressive and stylized appearance.
+The 2D animation presents a two-dimensional space without depth, which gives a flat but expressive and stylized appearance.

 This facilitates a more immersive experience, ideal for scenarios that require volume and visual realism.